hungsu/digital_garden/src/site/notes/Public/Home.md

 These notes are written using [[Software/Obsidian\|Obsidian]], then published using the [[Software/Digital Garden plugin\|Digital Garden plugin]] by Oleeskild, [[Private/Github\|Github]], and [[Software/Netlify\|Netlify]].

-I enjoy UI and UX design, especially [[Vaults/quartz/content/notes/typography\|typography]].
+I enjoy UI and UX design, especially [[typography\|typography]].
 This website is using an Obsidian theme I designed and made myself, called [Typomagical](https://github.com/hungsu/typomagical-obsidian).

 This site doesn’t use ads, cookies, or analytics and never will.
 I’m privacy first.